myosubug/python-simple-dictionary/README.md

 # simple python dictionary

-A sample dictionary application by using basics of python I studied.
-I am using a data.json file as my source for the dictionary operation and
+A simple dictionary application that can search words with or without captial letters.

 ## Installing